PaulRitsche/DL_Track_US/docs/source/installation.rst

 *Step 7.* Install the DL_Track package.

 You can directly install the DL_Track package from Pypi.
-To do so, type the following command in your prompt:
+To do so, type the following command in your bash terminal:

 ``pip install DL-Track-US==0.1.1``